Skip to Content

 Step 7:

 Pull the bar forward to create tension in the chain, and after that, you will have to tighten the chain to proper tightness; there are two ways you can do it.
-But before tightening the chain, install the cover and put the nuts on the adjustment posts without tightening the nuts.
+But before pulling the chain, install the cover and put the nuts on the adjustment posts without tightening the nuts.

 Some chainsaws will have a chain adjustment screw located between the adjustment posts, and to tighten the chain, you will have to tighten the screw until it is not hanging too low at the bottom of the bar.

 While for some chainsaws, you will have to adjust the chain’s tightness with the help of an adjustment screw at the front of the sprocket cover.
-Once you have adjusted the chain tightness, make sure to tighten the nuts of the sprocket cover properly to secure the sprocket cover in place.
+Once you have changed the chain tightness, make sure to tighten the nuts of the sprocket cover properly to secure the sprocket cover in place.

 Note: